LibrariesHacked/schema-librarydata/docs/events.md

 ---

+#### Locally

 Having comprehensive data on events alongside traditional usage data such as loans will be a long-overdue tool for analysis of library impact.

-The Barnet events data, filtered by events so far held in 2019 (where the total attendees are over 1000) shows the scale of attendance at library events.
+The Barnet events data, filtered by events held in 2019 shows the scale of attendance at different types of library events.
 Particularly the impact and popularity of those such as Rhyme Time.

 <figure>
     <img src="{{site.url}}/images/events_barnet.png" alt="Bubble chart displaying barnet events by type." width="100%"/>
     <figcaption>2019 attendees at Barnet library events held grouped by event type.</figcaption>
 </figure>

+#### Nationally

+Having a standard for event data becomes very useful when used to list and publicise events that are happening across library services.

+People are not always interested in what is happening in their local authority.
+They want to know what is happening near to them, or near to where they are at a particular time.
+If local authorities can publish standard event data we can begin to list events ahead of time.
+This would be especially powerful during times of combined events, such as World Book Day, and the Summer Reading Challenge (see future enhancements, below).

 ### Future enhancements